 Papa then says, “It’s also very easy to forget to say please and thank you.
 We all forget sometimes, so that’s why we should try very hard to remember those three little words.”
 With his mouth full, Brother retorts: “We never forget, Papa.”
 The parents again shoot one another a look.

-When I read Luke 17:11–19, I feel angry at how the nine lepers Jesus heals can walk away and never say thanks.
-They ask Jesus to do something and he does it, and then they overlook and ignore his gracious work for them.
+When I read Luke 17:11–19, I feel angry at how the nine lepers Jesus heals walk away and never say thanks.
+They ask Jesus to heal them, and after he does it they overlook and ignore his gracious work for them.
 I scoff at their ingratitude and think, “How could they do that.”
 It’s frustrating, if not infuriating.
-Don’t they know what Jesus has done for them?
+Don’t they know what Jesus did for them?
 How can they not give thanks?

 It’s easy to spot the failures of others when we read these stories.
-When we read about Israel in the Old Testament or the disciples in the New Testament, it’s easy to point our fingers and shake our heads about how quickly they forget and how fast they get off course.
+When we read about Israel in the Old Testament or the disciples in the New Testament, it’s easy to point our fingers and shake our heads about how quickly they veer off course.
 One minute they’re rescued by God from slavery and the next minute they’re asking to go back.
-In one conversation Jesus tells his disciples he came to lay down his life for others, and not long after those disciples are arguing about who will be the greatest.
+Jesus tells his disciples he came to lay down his life for others, and before long, those disciples argue about who will be the greatest.

-These stories give us a window into our heart, helping us see how we act.
+These stories give us a window into our own heart.
 I’m like unfaithful Israel or the disciples who miss the point.
 I often do what the nine ungrateful lepers do.
-My frustration with them should morph into conviction for my ingratitude.
+My frustration with them should morph into conviction over my own ingratitude.

 Guilty of Ingratitude

 You and I have all kinds of needs in our life.
-And yet, despite how we desperately ask God to intervene, when God answers, we often ignore Him.
-Or sometimes, we might say a quick, “thank you,” but we’re not all that grateful.
+And yet, despite how we ask God to intervene, we often ignore God when He answers.
+Don’t you?
+We take the blessing and run.
+We move on once we have in hand the thing we wanted.
 We’re as guilty as the nine lepers who walk away.

 But we also see a better way to live and respond.
 One man, a Samaritan, turns back, praises God with a loud voice, and falls to the ground in front of Jesus, giving him thanks.
-He doesn’t offer a handshake and a polite thank you to mind his manners.
 The gratitude inside of him gushes out in the way he gives thanks.

-Thanksgiving (eucharisteo) in the New Testaments is always directed to God.
-These phrases reveal the man receives more than physical healing.
+Thanksgiving (eucharisteo) in the New Testament is always directed to God.
+This man’s response shows us he receives more than physical healing.
 He sees that Jesus is God; the one he needs and longs for.
 Gratitude connects to worship.
-He gives thanks because Christ’s kind and powerful work of healing allows the man to see who Jesus is.
-The giving thanks connects to the man’s answered prayer, but it’s also part of his praise because it led to awe and gratitude for Jesus.
+He gives thanks because Christ’s kind and powerful work of healing reveals who he is.
 The man gladly receives a gift (healing) but it leads him to the giver (Jesus).